accessibilitywars/aw2-builds/docs/_posts/2022-04-03-li-core-engineer.md

 2. As in 1, + spam F2 (Flamethrower Toolbelt) off cooldown.
 3. As in 2, + occasionally drop Flamethrower for a moment to use Pistol 4.

-Once comfortable, experiment with removing 1-2 turrets and using Elixirs like Elixir U and Elixir B in their place.
+Once comfortable, experiment with removing 1-2 turrets and using Elixirs, like Elixir U and Elixir B in their place.

 ## Traits and Skills